charite-uwatwembi/Codewars_Katas/README.md

-Currently, I have been  working on several JavaScript codewars katas (both simple & most complex)!😊
+I have been  working on several JavaScript codewars katas (both simple & most complex)!😊